mminer/mminer.github.com/_posts/2020-12-20-does-the-decklink-mini-monitor-work-in-unreal.md

 <img alt="DeckLink Mini Mini" src="/images/blackmagicmediaoutput-no-configuration-found.png">

 After my [post about using the Mini Recorder in Unreal](/2020/05/15/unreal-engine-video-input), several people asked about my experience before buying the card themselves.
-You same folks will want to know to avoid the Mini Monitor for your virtual production setup (though it works flawlessly for video editing and in OBS, so I still recommend it in general).
+You same folks will want to avoid the Mini Monitor for your virtual production setup (though it works flawlessly for video editing and in OBS, so I still recommend it in general).